-Converts signals between a single-ended SCSI bus and a differential SCSI bus single-ended SCSI bus single-instance application single rail
+A device that converts signals between a single-ended SCSI bus and a differential SCSI bus.

+single-ended SCSI bus

 A signal path in which one data lead and one ground lead are utilized to make a device connection.
 This transmission method is economical, but is more susceptible to noise than a differential SCSI bus.